 - Fax - Print and keep full page fax journal report as evidence of transmittal

 - Mail - Express Post: keep express post tracking number for delivery verification

 - Ordinary Post: make a statement verifying the address, date of postage and other relevant details

 - Email (only to an email address which has a history of usage between the parties and/or as an agreed method of service of notices) - In email options, tick both "request a delivery receipt" and "request a read receipt"

 - A method prescribed under the relevant construction contract.

 A common reason provided by respondents for not agreeing to a payment claim is that they have not been paid.
 Effectively the respondent is asking the claimant for an extension of payment terms.
 This defence and others to an adjudication application are expressly barred by the Act.
 The policy behind the Act is that a respondent should not cause a claimant financial detriment because of their problems.
 The Act provides a remedy to the respondent being to serve a payment claim on the principal and apply for adjudication of the dispute.

-What happens if the Payment Schedule is served within 5 business days of the s21(4) notice?
+What happens if the Payment Schedule is served within 5 business days of the second opportunity s21(4) notice?